- Off road parking

 - Washing machine

 A lovely 19th century detached barn conversion situated next door to the owner's property, on the edge of the charming market town of Long Sutton, 9 miles from Wisbech.
 Renovated and finished to a high standard throughout, the property offers comfortable, well equipped accommodation in a contemporary style.
 With warm and welcoming living quarters and a delightful enclosed private garden, allowing pets to run around freely and ideal for sitting out, relaxing and soaking up the sun, this is an ideal base for that relaxing holiday.
-Within walking distance of the town centre, The Barn is handily located for enjoying a variety of shops and pubs with the local pub, The Ship Inn, just a short stroll away.
+Within walking distance of the town centre, The Barn is handily located for enjoying a variety of shops and pubs with the local pub, The Old Ship Inn, just a short stroll away.
 The area is perfect for dog walking, being close to Wash coast, an English nature site just a ten minute drive away, and also makes a great base from which to explore the three counties of Lincolnshire, Cambridgeshire and Norfolk.

 Two bedrooms: 1 x 6 ft double, 1 x twin.
 Bathroom with bath with shower over, basin and WC.
 Ground floor WC and basin.
 Fitted kitchen with dining area.
 Sitting room.

 Dimplex electric wall heaters.
-Electric cooker, microwave, fridge, freezer, washing machine, TV with Freeview, Blu-ray player, small library of books/games.
+Electric cooker, microwave, fridge, freezer, washing machine, TV with Freeview, Blu-ray player, small selection of books/games.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, highchair and stairgate available on request.
 Off road parking for 2 cars.
 Large, enclosed lawned garden with garden furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 2 mins walk.
 Note: Dog must be kept downstairs and off furniture in sitting room.
 Note: This property is on the main road leading into Long Sutton.

 - Last minute